If it isn't visible, it's probably broken

 Even a very crude UI or CSV export goes a long way compared to "only accessible via SQL on the production database".
 I've been surprised many times by how much time is saved simply by giving other people the ability to see and poke at things.

 As mentioned, spotting an issue is different from being able to verify it.
 Just because someone thinks a number looks sketchy in a report doesn't mean they can determine why it is the way it is.
-Verification is often a gradual thing: over time, more people can understand, trace, and explain what is going on.

 - The bank (outage, random error)